top of page

 Cheryl was married to Ian, a cranky, opinionated, force of nature.
 It wasn't always easy.
 The darkness took him, but Cheryl is determined to set the marital record straight in the 11 o'clock earth shaker Ian The Perfectionist

-Serene Lenny and curmudgeonly Sol return to rail against their doctors who won't let them eat anything that makes them happy.
-In a burst of exhilarating vaudeville they shout to the rooftops the joys of the one thing that can cure the world's ills – Pastrami!
+Serene Lenny and curmudgeonly Sol rail against their doctors who won't let them eat anything that makes them happy.
+In a burst of exhilarating vaudeville rhapsodize to the rooftops on the joys of the one thing that can cure the world's ills – Pastrami!

 FINKEL THE GREAT